learn-co-curriculum/dsc-ordering-and-limiting/README.md

  (3, "Lil' Bub", 5, 'American Shorthair', None),
  (1, 'Maru', 3, 'Scottish Fold', 1),
  (5, 'Patches', 2, 'Calico', None),
- (2, 'Hana', 1, 'Tabby', 1)]
+ (2, 'Hana', 1, 'Tabby', 1),
+ (6, None, None, 'Tabby', None)]
 ```

 ### `LIMIT`

-What if we want the oldest cat?
-If we want to select extremes from a database table––for example, the employee with the highest paycheck or the patient with the most recent appointment––we can use `ORDER BY` in conjunction with `LIMIT`.
+What if you want the oldest cat?
+If you want to select extremes from a database table––for example, the employee with the highest paycheck or the patient with the most recent appointment––we can use `ORDER BY` in conjunction with `LIMIT`.

 `LIMIT` is used to determine the number of records you want to return from a dataset.
 For example: